What do I need to do before returning to work on campus?

 Our faculty and staff began returning to campus in phases starting June 15.
 Leaders of individual units across campus were charged with developing and implementing plans about the specifics of their unit’s return based on the new parameters and protocols and inform their employees what is expected of them.
 Unit leaders will determine how their units will return, who will continue to telecommute and who will return to campus and when.
 More information about the process of returning to work can be found on the Return to Work on Campus Overview page.

-If I don’t feel comfortable working on campus this fall, will I be required to report to work on campus?
+If I don’t feel comfortable working on campus, will I be required to report to work on campus?

 Our university must maintain certain critical services and operations regardless of circumstances.
 There are certain positions that are required to be on-site to support those critical services and operations.
 The University expects staff to attend work as scheduled and be fully prepared to begin work and remain at work through the entire work period.
 Any time away from work should be discussed and approved in advance with your supervisor.
 Some faculty and staff may be able to telecommute.
 Telecommuting allows employees to work at home or in a satellite location for all or part of their workweek.